hashicorp/terraform-plugin-framework/docs/design/factories.md

 ```

 This works whether the type is defined by the provider (the `NewValue()` method
-would return an interface) or by the framework.
+would return an interface type instead of a struct that the framework defined)
+or by the framework (the `NewValue()` method would return a struct type).

 ## Trade-offs